specy-network/specy/README.md

 ## Demo

-**NOTE:** For the purposes of this demo the setup scripts have been provided with a set of hardcoded mnemonics that generate deterministic wallet addresses used below.
+:warning: **NOTE:** For the purposes of this demo the setup scripts have been provided with a set of hardcoded mnemonics that generate deterministic wallet addresses used below.

 ```bash
 # Store the following account addresses within the current shell env